Why SeqFlow?

 }

-Now, the UserBadgeComponent is listening to the UserLoggedEvent event, and every time the event is emitted, the component automatically updates the badge.
+Now, the UserBadge is listening to the UserLoggedEvent domain event, and every time the event is emitted, the component automatically updates the badge.
+When the user logs in, a component emits the UserLoggedEvent event, and the UserBadge component automatically updates the badge.

-See the E-Commerce example for more information about it.
-Even if SeqFlow doesn't match the E-Commerce use case due to the SEO optimization, we developed it as an example to show how the structure is organized.
+NB: Even if SeqFlow doesn't match the E-Commerce use case due to the SEO optimization, it is still a good example for tutorial reasons because there are different domains to connect.
+We developed it as an example to show how the structure is organized.

 No global injection

-import { start } from "seqflow-js";
+import { start } from "@seqflow/seqflow";

 import { Main } from "./Main";